 Import substitution is a strategy under trade policy that abolishes the import of foreign products and encourages production in the domestic market.
 The purpose of this policy is to change the economic structure of the country by replacing foreign goods with domestic goods.

 Post-independence India adopted the policy of import substitution by imposing heavy tariffs on import duty.
 The industrial policy that the country endorsed was linked to the trade policy.
 In the first seven Five-Year plans, trade in India was distinguished by the inward-looking trade strategy.
 This strategy is known as import substitution, which aims to boost domestic production and shield domestic products from international competition.

-Trade policy can be defined as a goal, rules, standard, goals, and regulations that are involved in trade between countries.
+Trade policy can be defined as goals, rules, standards, and regulations that are involved in the trade between countries.
 These policies are particular to a specific country and are formed by its public officials.
 A country’s trade policy covers taxes imposed on inspection regulations, import and export, and tariffs and quotas.

 Under this policy, the government protects domestic manufacturers from foreign competition.
-The protection from import is done in two forms:
+The protection from import is done in the following two forms:

-- Tariffs- It is a tax that is imposed on imported products; this tax makes imported products more costly and discourages their use.
+Tariff: It is a tax that is imposed on imported products.
+This tax makes imported products more costly and discourages their use.

-The purpose of quotas and tariffs is to restrict imports and, hence, protect domestic industry from foreign competition.
+The purpose of quotas and tariffs is to restrict imports and therefore, protect domestic industries from foreign competition.